 - exercise as much as possible every day to keep safe and mobile as long as possible.
 There are exercises you can do while seated too.

 How social services help with home care

 When Marj was deemed fit enough to be discharged from hospital, we refused to take her home until carers were arranged for her.
 This sounds hard-faced, but I’m glad we did.
+Read more about ‘reablement’ options here.
 Otherwise my husband or I would have had to pause paid work for a while and I don’t know how we could have done that.
 A ‘care package’ (in the lingo) of Local Authority (LA) contracted carers was arranged to help Marj get up, prepare breakfast and lunch.
-My husband or I dashed home to give Marj tea, help her to the bathroom and put her to bed.
+My husband or I dashed home to help Marj after work until we’d arranged long term home care.

 For LAs, supporting someone at home is about 25% of the cost of supporting them in a residential home, so you may find help available from increasingly enlightened councils.